Knee Osteoarthritis Treatment — Without Surgery in Knoxville, TN

-✓ Medicare Covered ✓ FDA-Cleared Equipment ✓ 15-Minute Visits
+✓ Medicare & major plans accepted ✓ FDA-Cleared Equipment ✓ 15-Minute Visits

 Low-dose radiation therapy for knee pain when injections, physical therapy, and medication have stopped working.